JWST Parallel Observations

 See also: APT Pure Parallel Observations

-Not all observing templates will be allowed to host pure parallel observations, for various technical reasons or concerns about how a pure parallel observation could potentially impact the data quality of the primary.
+Not all observing templates will be allowed to have pure parallel observations attached.
+This is for a variety of technical reasons or concerns about how a pure parallel could potentially impact the data quality of the primary observation.
+Any of these 5 pure parallel instrument modes can be used in combination with any of the 11 models listed next.

 Templates that are allowed to have pure parallels attached are the following: